BigelowLab/viruscope/README.md

 ## Batch mode

-Batch mode involves running several different scripts.
-This workflow is in development and currently requires manually triggering several different components.
+This workflow is functional, but currently requires manually triggering several different components.
+Documentation of this workflow is still in development, but you can find a rough outline below.

 #### ORF setup
 command: